riddlew/riddlew/README.md

 <br>

 <ul>
-<li>💻 I'm a Software Engineer that primarily works with React, Typescript, Ruby on Rails, and Node / Express.</li>
+<li>💻 I'm a Software Engineer that primarily works with React, Typescript, and Node / Express.</li>
 <li>🎓 I have a Bachelor of Science degree in Software Development.</li>
 <li>👩‍💻 I am currently working on <a href="https://github.com/riddlew/portfolio">my portfolio website</a>.
-<li>🧠 I am currently learning Next and Express.</li>
+<li>🧠 I am currently learning Next and Ruby on Rails.</li>
-<li>📚 I am interested in learning more about Laravel, Go, Angular, and C.</li>
+<li>📚 I am interested in learning more about Laravel, Go, Rust, Angular, and C.</li>
 <ul>

 <br>